raisa-d/the-100-rpg/README.md

 To get started, follow these steps:

-1. Clone this repository to your local machine (Whichever branch says "(most recent version)".
+1. Clone this repository to your local machine.
 2. Install Python 3 along with the required libraries: `random`, `os`, `pickle`, and `time`.

 ## Usage